 Unfortunately empaths are often sought out by narcissists, codependants, and the highly talkative – who crave constant attention and support.

-Empaths should do their best to put up strong boundaries with these people – and avoid romantic entanglings with them.
+Empaths should do their best to put up strong boundaries with these people – and avoid romantic entanglement with them.

 Empaths are often very loving people who are intuitively drawn to wanting to help release people’s suffering.

-Plus because empaths easily take on the heartbreak of others – they might cry at a sad story when it is shared with them – which others might perceive as “too sensitive.”
+Plus because empaths easily take on the heartbreak of others – they might cry at a sad story – which others might perceive as “too sensitive.”

-Empaths often have a challenging time watching movies or videos which are highly emotional and/or violent because they feel the scenes on the screen so fully in their own minds and bodies.
+Empaths often have a challenging time watching movies or videos which are highly emotional and/or violent.
+They feel the scenes on the screen so fully in their own minds and bodies.

 Empaths are often overwhelmed in crowds of all kinds: subways, malls, conventions, parades, train stations, etc.